onera/Cassiopee/Post/doc/source/Post.rst

     must be input separately, for pyTree, they must be defined in each zone.

-.. py:function:: Post.integ(A, var='')
+.. py:function:: Post.integ(A, var='F')

-    compute the integral of a scalar field (whose name is varString) over the geometry defined
-    by arrays containing the coordinates + field ( + an optional ratio ).
+    Compute the integral :math:`\int F.dS` of a scalar field (whose name is in var string) over the geometry defined by arrays containing the coordinates + field ( + an optional ratio ).
     Solution and ratio can be located at nodes or at centers.

     For array interface:
     ::